 Gabriel stopped at the window, turning toward them with a grave expression.
 It was rare to see the laid-back man seem so bothered by what she imagined being normal circumstances to him.
-He carried out everything in a collected manner, doing so questioning everything that happened.
+He carried out everything in a collected manner, doing so, questioning everything that had happened.
 Celeste shied away from his intense gaze.

 “Not gonna lie, but everything is fair game from here,” he responded coldly.